Challedon: Four-year-old-season

 In 1940, the four-year-old Challedon continued his winning ways, claiming victory under jockey George Woolf in the Hollywood Gold Cup and the Whitney Stakes.
 Beginning in September 1940, Don Cameron trained Challedon for owner William L. Brann and won the Pimlico Special and Havre de Grace Handicap.
 Challedon still remains the only two-time winner of the prestigious grade one Pimlico Special Handicap.
 Cameron left Brann's employ in February 1941 and the horse's training was taken over by Whitey Whitehill.
 Challedon was voted 1940 U.S. Champion Male Handicap Horse and for the second straight year earned U.S. Horse of the Year honors, topping the Turf and Sport Digest poll with 84 votes ahead of Seabiscuit who received 34.

 Five-year-old season

 As a five-year-old, Challedon suffered a tendon injury and was bothered by cracks on the inside of a forefoot that saw him win no purse money.
 His season ended after just three races.
 The following year, for new trainer Edward Christmas Challedon returned to the winner's circle twice, including in the Philadelphia Handicap, but had lost his drive and was retired to stand at stud at Gallaher Farm in Lexington, Kentucky.

 While not a spectacular success as a sire, Challedon did produce thirteen stakes winners before dying at the age of twenty-two after breaking a leg in his paddock.
 In 1977, he was inducted into the United States' National Museum of Racing and Hall of Fame.

+Breeding

+Challedon is inbred 4S x 5D to the stallion Isinglass, meaning that he appears fourth generation on the sire side of his pedigree, and fifth generation (via Samfire) on the dam side of his pedigree.